Naina-developer/Portfolio.HTML/README.md

 # Portfolio.HTML
-This is my portfolio made by using only html.
+This is my portfolio made by using html & css.